 What teaching opportunities are available?

-Houston Methodist Hospital is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Texas at Austin, the University of Houston, Texas Southern University, Texas A&M University, Lebanese American University, and University of The Incarnate Word.
+Houston Methodist Hospital is a major clinical teaching site for students from the colleges of pharmacy at the University of Texas at Austin, University of Houston, Texas Southern University, Texas A&M University, Lebanese American University, and University of The Incarnate Word.
 The residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, physician assistants, and nurse practitioners.
 Opportunities for didactic teaching exist in the local colleges of pharmacy.
-A teaching certificate program is offered as part of the HMH and University of Houston College of Pharmacy affiliation for residents interested in such a training experience.
+A teaching certificate program is offered as part of the Houston Methodist and University of Houston College of Pharmacy affiliation for residents interested in such a training experience.

 Does the resident receive support to attend professional meetings?

 Financial support is provided for all required meeting (ASHP Midyear Clinical Meeting and Midwest Pharmacy Residents Conference) in addition to one professional transplant meeting (e.g. American Transplant Congress or ISHLT’s Annual Meeting).
 Support includes hotel accommodations, airfare, conference registration, and meals.

 Does the resident have library privileges?